Theodore Roosevelt Honors Program

 About the Program

 The aim of a liberal arts education is to equip persons to be good leaders within the community.
 Good leaders are life-long learners who, as Teddy Roosevelt might put it, "Do the best they can, with what they've got, where they are."
 This unique honors leadership program is inspired by President Roosevelt, and how his character was formed while ranching and leading the "strenuous life" near Medora, North Dakota during the 1880s.
 Roosevelt once said, "Had it not been for the years spent in North Dakota, and what I learned here, I would not have become President of the United States."
-In that spirit, the TR Program experience combines elements of Servant-Leadership, Principle-Centered Leadership, Level 5 Leadership, global leadership and civic leadership.
+In that spirit, the TR Program experience combines elements of leadership, service, and academic rigor.